OnBeep/splunk_graphite/README.rst

 Use Cases
 =========

-.. sidebar:: The following use cases do not require any App configuration.
+**The following use cases do not require any App configuration.**

-.. topic:: Use Case 1 - A Search Command sending all metrics to a specified host:
+**Use Case 1:** A Search Command sending all metrics to a specified host:

 #.
 Search for events containing metrics you'd like to export to graphite::